Foods to Eat During Pregnancy

 What Vitamins and Supplements are Good for Pregnancy?

 Eat the best, most wholesome food you can stomach and afford.
 This is a great time to start good habits for yourself.
-If you’re ever going to buy and eat organic or more wholesome food, do it now.
-But you can’t control everything, and the benefits to you and baby don’t outweigh making yourself miserable or broke.
+If you’re ever going to buy and eat organic or more wholesome food, now is a good time.

 Where Can I get Help?